Birational Invariance in Punctured Log Gromov-Witten Theory

 Since this work, there have been numerous developments in the field of log Gromov-Witten theory.
 First, it has become clear that studying the associated tropical geometry of the tropicalization of a target $X$ can yield useful coarse methods of working with $X$, which has allowed for deeper understanding of decomposition results, see \cite{expand} for an example.
 On another front, the more flexible construction of punctured log curves has been developed, which allows for negative contact orders of marked points with boundary divisors.
 This is useful for cutting and gluing operations, and also shares a rich relationship with tropical geometry.

-With these developments in the field, we seek to generalize the result of Abramovich and Wise to the setting of punctured log Gromov-Witten Theory.
-Let $X \rightarrow B$ be a projective log smooth morphism of fine and saturated log schemes, with $B$ either log smooth or the standard log point, and a realizable tropical type $\tau$ of punctured log curve to $X$ in the sense of \cite{punc}.
-Consider a log \'etale modification $\tilde{X} \rightarrow X$ which is derived from a subdivision of the corresponding fans $\Sigma(\tilde{X})\rightarrow \Sigma(X)$.
-To compare punctured log maps with target $\tilde{X}$ to punctured log maps with target $X$, we fix tropical types $\gamma$ to $\Sigma(\tilde{X})$ and $\tau$ to $\Sigma(X)$ such that $\gamma$ is a tropical lift of $\tau$ in the following sense:
+With these developments in the field, we seek to generalize the result of Abramovich and Wise to the setting of punctured log Gromov-Witten theory.
+Let $X \rightarrow B$ be a projective log smooth morphism of fine and saturated log schemes, with $B$ either log smooth or a geometric point with rank $1$ log structure, and a realizable tropical type $\tau$ of punctured log curve to $X$ in the sense of \cite{punc}.
+Consider a log \'etale modification $\tilde{X} \rightarrow X$ which is derived from a subdivision of the corresponding fans $\Sigma(\tilde{X})\rightarrow \Sigma(X)$, or equivalently a log \'etale modification of corresponding Artin fans $\tilde{\mathcal{X}} \rightarrow \mathcal{X}$.